-In response to the growing number of enquiries about COVID-19 from our readers, we have set up a page with the links to official government sites where you can get the latest updates and official advice on the coronavirus.
+In response to the growing number of enquiries about COVID-19 from expats visiting our site, we have set up a page with the links to official government sites where you can get the latest updates and official advice on the coronavirus.

 Stay aware of the latest information on the COVID-19 outbreak.
 Get the latest information on the COVID-19 spread and how to take care of your health and protect others on the WHO website.

 COVID-19: situation dashboard

 An up to date situation in the world and country by country on the European Centre for Disease Prevention and Control site: https://qap.ecdc.europa.eu/public/extensions/COVID-19/COVID-19.html

 Situation update for the EU/EEA and the UK:

 A Nationwide State of Emergency was declared in Spain on Saturday.
 The key requirements are to stay at home and only go out for very specific reasons like buying food and other essentials, visiting a hospital or health centre, going to work if you can’t work from home.

 If you are a British citizen residing in Spain you must follow the instructions of the local authorities.
 This link will provide you with more information on coronavirus in Spain and the instructions of the Spanish government https://www.mscbs.gob.es/ (in Spanish) or on the British Government website at – https://www.gov.uk/foreign-travel-advice/spain